zgornel/StringAnalysis.jl/docs/src/examples.md

 ## Features

 ### Document Term Matrix (DTM)
 If a lexicon is present in the corpus, a [document term matrix (DTM)](https://en.wikipedia.org/wiki/Document-term_matrix) can be created.
 The DTM acts as a basis for word-document statistics, allowing for the representation of documents as numerical vectors.
-The DTM is created by calling the object constructor using as argument the corpus
+The DTM is created from a `Corpus` by calling the constructor
 ```@repl index
 M = DocumentTermMatrix(crps)
 typeof(M)